lupyuen/lupyuen.github.io/src/bisect.md

 # Fixing The Bug

-_OK so Git Bisect wasn't 100% successful for this bug.
+_OK so Git Bisect wasn't 100% successful.
 How did we fix the bug?_

 Actually we have __Two Bugs__ stacked together...